earlfogel/urogue-app/README.md

 - use joystick tool instead of four arrow icons for movement (or tap on board to move to that spot)
 - show score at end of game
-- if hasMore, then tapping any icon sends <space> to urogue
 - make help, genocide and makemon single column when screen is narrow